Skip to content

 No phone number on your mobile homepage

-Doesn't apply to all, but to most websites.
-If a customer views your website on his mobile phone, it could be because he wants to call you or look up your address.
+Does not apply to all but most websites.
+If a customer looks at your website on his mobile phone, it could be because he wants to call you or look up your address.

 If those things are relevant to your business, make sure your customer doesn't have to search for those details.
 There are many ways to do that.
 Your site builder can tell you more about it.